RAttab/gups/README.md

 dealing with multiple Slack workspace.

 `repos` lists all the Github repos to be scanned by Gups.
-The `path` entry is the simplified github path for the repo which takes the form `<github-username>/<repo-name>`.
+The `path` entry is the simplified Github path for the repo which takes the form `<github-username>/<repo-name>`.
 The `owner` entry, is a list of Github users configured in the `github_to_slack_user` section.